-Ruud "Professional Series" water heaters that I sell are better than the comparably-priced ones found at your typical home centers.
-Generally, ours have better insulation, faster recovery, more gallons in the first hour, metal thermostat (not plastic), and brass drain valves (not plastic).
+We recommend Ruud & Bradford White water heaters.
+We feel they are better than the competitors' brands.
+Generally, these have better insulation, faster recovery, more gallons in the first hour, and brass drain valves (not plastic).

 Edwin Ruud - over 100 Years of Quality Pricing: Assuming your shut-off valve, supply lines, gas line, & water pan are less than 10 years old;

 50-gallon electric - $950

 50-gallon gas - $1100